-Schoodic Institute at Acadia National Park was created in 2004 to begin a Research Learning Center partnership at the Schoodic Education and Research Center campus.
-The Institute manages the campus and partners with Acadia and others on science and education initiatives throughout the park and region, with an emphasis on citizen science and supporting the park’s science priorities of understanding and responding to rapid environmental change.
+Schoodic Institute at Acadia National Park was created in 2004 to begin a Research Learning Center partnership at the Schoodic Education and Research Center campus within Acadia.
+The Institute manages the campus and works with the National Park Service and others on science and education initiatives throughout the park and region, with an emphasis on citizen science and supporting the park’s science priorities of understanding and responding to rapid environmental change.

 - Teacher professional development: Schoodic Institute offers a wide array of teacher professional development opportunities in partnership with Acadia, University of Maine, and other partners.
 Programs include Acadia Learning, the Maine Physical Sciences Partnership, and AP Summer Teacher Institutes.
 Friends of Acadia partners with Acadia in development and funding of the Acadia Teacher Fellowship (formerly known as the Teacher-Ranger-Teacher Program).
 Some of the Teacher-Rangers are stationed at Schoodic, and partner with Schoodic Institute programs.